margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** flower, complexion, spring, beauty, fresh, love, sesaon, honey, pluck, ripe

 ## Color ##
-All of the colors of the rainbow reflected thorugh everything in our world.
+All of the colors of the rainbow reflected through everything in our world.
 Many shades - red, green, pink, orange, yellow, purple.
 A vision that includes:
 red apples, trucks,